verrazzano/docs/content/en/docs/advanced/ocne-azure.md

 ---

 {{% alert title="NOTE" color="danger" %}}
 This feature is experimental.
-It has not been certified and is provided for informational purposes only.
-We make no assurances about its safety or stability and do not recommend implementing this feature in production environments.
+It has not been thoroughly tested and is provided for informational purposes only.
+We make no guarantees about its safety or stability and do not recommend implementing this feature in production environments.
 {{% /alert %}}

-Cluster API provides a standard set of Kubernetes-style APIs for cluster management.
-Verrazzano currently supports using Cluster API to [provision OCNE and OKE clusters on OCI]({{< relref "/docs/setup/provision-cluster" >}}).
+The Cluster API project provides a standard set of Kubernetes-style APIs for cluster management.
+Officially, Verrazzano currently only supports using Cluster API to [provision OCNE and OKE clusters on OCI]({{< relref "/docs/setup/provision-cluster" >}}).

 However, you can also experiment with using the features of the Cluster API project directly to deploy OCNE clusters on Microsoft Azure.